-The winner is Paola Pagano studio, and is known to her friends and family as Paola.
+The winner is Paola Pagano studio and is known to her friends and family as Paola.
 Paola is an illustrator and pattern designer based in Milan, where she moved after spending most of her 20’s in NYC.
-A naive graceful touch and a colourful, moody palette of textures characterise her work.
-Her cultural DNA ranges from the Italian traditional majolica motifs, to the grace of Japanese prints, to the wacky New York style.
+A naive graceful touch and a colourful, moody palette of textures characterize her work.
+Her cultural DNA ranges from the Italian traditional majolica motifs to the grace of Japanese prints, to the wacky New York style.
 Paola’s work has depth, richness, and emotion within each pattern.
 Her work is simple in some ways, yet so powerful and enchanting.

 Join Our Challenge